China expects 9 bln inter-regional trips during Spring Festival travel rush

 BEIJING, Dec.
 31 (Xinhua) -- About 9 billion inter-regional trips are expected to be made in China during the upcoming Spring Festival travel rush, according to a national teleconference on Tuesday.

+The figure is forecast to rise by 7 percent from the last Spring Festival peak travel season, and is likely to hit a record high.

-The travel rush, also known as "Chunyun," is usually a period of high transportation demand as people return home for family reunions.
+This annual travel rush, also known as "Chunyun," is usually a period of high transportation demand as people return to their hometowns for family reunions.
 The 2025 Chunyun will last from Jan.
 14 to Feb.
 22.

+Cross-regional rail journeys and civil aviation passenger trips are also expected to hit record highs of 510 million and 90 million, respectively.

+Eight government departments, including the Ministry of Transport, on Tuesday released an action plan to secure the safety, smooth operations and services of the upcoming travel rush.

 The Spring Festival, the most important traditional festival in China, will fall on Jan.
 29 in 2025.